Special educational needs and disabilities (SEND) information

 All children have an equal opportunity to take part in our broad and balanced curriculum and activities in school.
 Where necessary, special arrangements may need to be made for those children with specific needs.

-Through our inclusive practices we aspire to:
+Through our inclusive practice we aspire to:

 - achieve maximum inclusion of all children whilst meeting their individual needs.